pact-foundation/pact-message-ruby/README.md

 The key to using Message Pact is to completely separate the business logic that creates the message from the transmission protocol (eg. Kafka, Websockets, Lambda).
 This allows you to write a contract for the message contents, no matter how it is communicated.

+See the general [Message Pact docs](https://docs.pact.io/getting_started/how_pact_works#non-http-testing-message-pact) for more information.

 ### Consumer

 Not finished yet as nobody has asked for it.
 Ping @Beth Skurrie on slack.pact.io if you'd like use this.